 - The website congress.gov provides data related to congressional bills introduced and passed.
 Among the 11 Republican representatives elected to Congress in 2003—and are still in office today—you have introduced the fewest bills that became law.

 -Why have you not moved legislation as well as your peers?

 – How do you explain this to your constituents?

-- According to your most recent FEC Disclosure Form, during this election cycle, 100 percent of the campaign funds you’ve raised from Iowa donors has gone to your son and daughter-in-law, who work for your campaign.
+- According to your 2018 FEC Disclosure Form, during that election cycle, 100 percent of the campaign funds you raised from Iowa donors went into the pockets of your son and daughter-in-law, who work for your campaign.

 – Do your donors know about this?

-– Do your son and daughter-in-law solicit donations for your campaign?
+– Do your son and daughter-in-law solicit Iowa donations for your campaign?

 - Last year you said, “Funding for the border wall could come out of food stamps and the entitlements that are being spread out for people that haven’t worked in three generations.”

 – Explain why you believe funding the border wall is more important than providing financial support for the country’s less fortunate?